 Any company may be targeted, so it’s best to assume that you are.
 It’s never a bad idea to beef up your company’s cybersecurity just in case you do have to cross swords with a hacker.

-There are a few different things that can make you more vulnerable to attack.
+There are a few different things that can make you more vulnerable to a cyber attack.
 Here are the main ones:

 - Out-dated anti-virus software: You should be running daily updates for your anti-virus software.
 Set the system up so that it updates automatically at a certain time of day.
 This can be after hours to ensure minimal interruption to your system.